SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: Evaluation

-In this section, we present our empirical results on LLMs using the SecGoal dataset and benchmark, guided by the following research questions: \begin{itemize}[leftmargin=*, nosep] \item \textbf{RQ1:} \textit{How effective are contemporary LLMs in extracting security goals from complex protocol documents?} \item \textbf{RQ2:} \textit{Does domain-specific fine-tuning on SecGoal enable small-scale models to outperform large-scale proprietary LLMs?} \item \textbf{RQ3:} \textit{How capable is the AIFG framework in translating extracted narrative security goals into formal security properties?} \end{itemize} We utilize LlamaFactory \cite{zheng2024llamafactory} for fine-tuning and RAGFlow \cite{ragflow2024} for the formalization pipeline.
-All LLMs are evaluated with default inference settings.
-Detailed experimental configurations and fine-tuning hyper-parameters are provided in Appendix~\ref{sec:appendix_setup}, while formal template schemas and prompt templates are presented in Appendices~\ref{sec:appendix_templates} and~\ref{sec:appendix_prompts}, respectively.
+We use LlamaFactory~\cite{zheng2024llamafactory} for the RQ2 fine-tuning experiments and RAGFlow~\cite{ragflow2024} for the RQ3 formalization pipeline.
+For RQ1 and RQ2, all LLMs are evaluated with provider-recommended default settings, with temperature fixed to 0 for determinism and reproducibility.
+Detailed configurations for all experiments are provided in Appendix~\ref{sec:appendix_setup}.
+The formal template schema and prompt templates are presented in Appendices~\ref{sec:appendix_templates} and~\ref{sec:appendix_prompts}, respectively.